VFPX/PEMEditor/Documentation/pemeditor_thor_changes_7_40.md

 There was a mixup of cases, so on bash it was impossible to numerate files with *?.
 ## bug fixes
 ### found a bug in Create LOCALs that blocked the recognition of existing variables.
-Variables declared in the following manner when not found:
+Variables declared in the following manner where not found:
 ```
 LOCAL;
  lvVar1